gitandy/PyADIF-File/README.md

 *_INTL fields are not exported (see ADIF specification).
 If non ASCII characters are used the API raises an Exception.

+### File encoding

+On ADI import PyADIF-File uses local enconding as default which also suits ASCII content.
+On ADI export ASCII is the default.

+For import and export one can choose other encodings while this is discouraged and does not conform to the standard.

 Source Code
 -----------